xavysp/DexiNed/README.md

 ```python main.py --choose_test_data=-1```
 Make sure that in main.py the test setting be as:
 ```parser.add_argument('--is_testing', default=True, help='Script in testing mode.')```
-DexiNed downsample the input image till 16 scales, please make sure that the image width and height be multiple of 16, like 512, 960, and etc. **In the Checkpoint from Drive you will get data_list.zip, train_1.zip, and train_2.zip.
-The train_2  contains our last checkpoint trained with the updated BIPED; train_1 has checkpoints with the results presented in WACV'20, and data_list has a list of MDBD dataset images used for testing, if you choose another random list of images, you probably get a better or worst result, I think is not fair.**
+DexiNed downsample the input image till 16 scales, please make sure that, in dataset_info fucn (datasets.py), the image width and height be multiple of 16, like 512, 960, and etc. **In the Checkpoint from Drive you will the find the last trained checkpoint, which has been trained in the last version of BIPED dataset that will be updated soon in Kaggle **

 ## Train